anks14/spring-contract-example/README.md

 Based on contracts above tests get auto-generated (cool isnt it :) ).
 It installs a wiremock stub to local m2.
 So if mvn package fails on first try.
 Run mvn install with skip test once and then try!!

+All producer classes and tests simulate a producer exposing an api and all consumer classes do the consumer.
+Feign and ribbon servers have been configured to simulate consumer behavior!